UAPs? UFOs? Mysterious Lights in San Diego Sky Identified by SDPD

 Other callers told NBC 7 that the flares were visible as far north as La Jolla and as far south as Rosarito, in Baja California.

-NBC 7 has reached out to military officials but has yet to hear back.
+NBC 7 reached out to military officials but has yet to hear back.